MickWest/sitrec/docs/FileRehosting.md

 You can use the promise returned by the function Rehoster.waitForAllRehosts() to ensure it has all been uploaded.

-Currently error handling is minimal.
+Currently, error handling is minimal.

-Currently the uploading to the server is do with a simple POST, and so it is limited by two variables:
+The uploading to the server is done with a simple POST, and so it is limited by two variables:
  - **client_max_body_size** in the Nginx .conf file (or Apache equivalent)
  - **upload_max_filesize** in php.ini (e.g in /etc/php/8.3/fpm/phi.ini)